wiredhut/wiredflow/docs/common/features_and_limitations.md

 <img src="https://raw.githubusercontent.com/wiredhut/wiredflow/main/docs/media/simplicity.png" width="800"/>

-As it was mentioned in [customization](customization.md) section, any stage of data processing can be set in a custom way.
+Any stage of data processing can be set in a custom way.
 For example, if you don't like the default connectors, it is possible to implement own one through a simple Python function.
-Follow [these instructions](customization.md) for more information about how to write custom functions.
+Follow [these instructions](../tutorial/4_customization.md) for more information about how to write custom functions.

 ### Pros